evanx/mpush-redis/related.md

 This effort seems to have become an exploratory re-implementation of my Redex framework.
 However it was really prompted by a production need for `mpush,` and a belief in the practicality of independently-deployable microservices.

 Ideally speaking:
-- Microservices should quickly become immutable.
+- Generally-useful microservices should be feature-complete.
 - Generally-useful modules should be in their own repo.

 This work will prompt a major refactoring of Redex, say for version 0.2.

-Possibly some of the services will use Redex 0.2, as a git submodule.
+Certainly some upcoming services will use Redex 0.2, as a git submodule.

 #### Mpush "suite"